marcopaspuel/building-mvp-app-docker/README.md

 docker exec -it <mysql-container-id> mysql -p
 ```

+#### Troubleshoot network problems with netshoot
-Start a new container using the [nicolaka/netshoot](https://github.com/nicolaka/netshoot) image
+Start a new container using the [nicolaka/netshoot](https://github.com/nicolaka/netshoot) image:
 ``` bash
 docker run -it --network todo-app nicolaka/netshoot
 ```